 Our assurance of salvation is confirmed through Yahshua the Messiah by means of His Holy Spirit.
 Those who believe and are baptized, or sealed with the Holy Spirit, shall be saved.
 This is the down payment of our inheritance, which is the redemption even the salvation of our souls (2 Cor 1:22, Eph 1:13-14, Eph 4:30, Luke 21:28, 1 Peter 1:9).

 Many, who have been taught that they are already saved, have often wondered if they can lose their salvation.
 The answer, unquestionably, is that one cannot lose what they do not yet possess.

 However, through the power and teaching of the Holy Spirit, we can certainly realize our assurance of salvation.
 Whenever the words salvation or redemption are utilized with regards to a believer it is always in reference to a future event.
 This redemptive process can only take place at the second advent of our Savior, who is the Messiah, that they call Christ.

 One of the problems with Christianity today is that most have no hope.
 In fact, few even understand the meaning of the word.

 How can you hope for something you claim to have already received?

 1 Pet 3:15 But sanctify the Lord God in your hearts: and be ready always to give an answer to every man that asketh you a reason of the hope that is in you with meekness and fear

 To claim albeit falsely that you are saved is also to be without hope.
 The true followers of Yahshua understand that the end result of their faith is, in fact, the salvation of their souls.

 1 Peter 1:9 Receiving the end of your faith, even the salvation of your souls

 Our assurance of salvation is what enables us to faithfully endure the tribulations that we will encounter as we live a life set apart unto Yahshua.

-To make a claim of being saved before we truly are is an act of self-righteousness, and it is a doctrine of deceit.
+To make a claim of being saved in the present tense is an act of self-righteousness; it is also a doctrine of deceit.
 The judgment begins when Yahshua returns and this is when the righteous shall be saved.